 As mentioned above, being uncomfortable at your job doesn’t always mean you work in a hostile environment.
 Problems and behaviors must be inappropriate, severe, and persistent.
 A coworker who chews loudly during your lunch break isn’t an indication of a hostile work environment.
 Nor does a company that fails to provide adequate talent development.
 Pay close attention to what bothers you about your workplace and note if it falls under the EEOC definition of harassment.
 If it doesn’t, you can still talk about it with your boss and see what the company can do to improve the situation.

-Your workplace should provide a comfortable environment where you can perform your job without fear of ridicule or retaliation.
+Employers should provide a comfortable environment where you can perform your job without fear of ridicule or retaliation.
 No one should have to settle for less.
 It’s also in the company leaders’ best interests to address these problems and prevent the creation of a hostile work environment.
 Failure to do so can lead to damaged lives and massive settlements.
 For example, one such settlement in 2018 led American Sugar Holdings, Inc. to pay 13 million in damages due to a hostile work environment (though they ended up paying a lesser amount in the end).
-Act now to prevent problems, and everyone in the company, from the executives to the employees, will feel grateful.
+Act now to prevent problems and stay compliant with the law.
+As a result, everyone in the company, from the executives to the employees, will feel grateful.

 Want more tips on preventing a hostile workplace?
 Check out these articles: